apache/arrow/docs/source/developers/python.rst

 ``requirements-test.txt`` and can be installed if needed with ``pip install -r requirements-test.txt``.

+If the test fails to connect to libarrow run ``python -m pytest pyarrow`` and check if the editable version of pyarrow was installed correctly.

 The project has a number of custom command line options for its test suite.
 Some tests are disabled by default, for example.
 To see all the options, run